Search the site

 €2,000.00

-Format: online (live sessions via Microsoft Teams)
+Delivery mode: online (synchronous classes via Microsoft Teams)

 Commitment: part-time (classes on Fridays and Mondays)